plasma-umass/ChatDBG/README.md

 by [Emery Berger](https://emeryberger.com)

-ChatDBG is an experimental debugger for C/C++/Python/Rust code that integrates large language models into a standard debugger (`pdb`, `lldb`, and `gdb`) to help debug your code.
+ChatDBG is an experimental debugger for C/C++/Python/Rust code that integrates large language models into a standard debugger (`pdb`, `lldb`, `gdb`, and `windbg`) to help debug your code.
 With ChatDBG, you can ask your debugger `why` your program failed, and it will provide a diagnosis and suggest a fix.

 As far as we are aware, ChatDBG is the *first* debugger to automatically perform root cause analysis and to provide suggested fixes.